adrianblakey/slot-car-ecom/README.md

     make clean
     make

+The G431 fails to compile with the pacman packages - don't fret - it's not important to us.

 You'll find the binaries in:

     ~/ESCape32/build
     ~/ESCape32/build/boot

+You might occasionally need to update the installed packages by typing:

+    sudo pacman -Syu

 Close the window by typing: exit

 Get back in again by openineg a Windows Powershell and typing: Arch